fpdevil/rise_of_machines/ErrorAnalysis.md

 It's a very common case in machine learning, neural and deep learning systems.
 Overfitting happens when our model tries so hard to correctly classify each and every sample, that it ends up modeling of all of these tiny noises and intricacies for each input; and when we give it a new data it hasn't seen during training, the model does not know what to do!
 In other words, we may say the model generalizes poorly.
 Ideally we would like our model to generalize to new and unseen data.
 So, if it overfits the accuracy is compromised on new data.

 Overfitting may also be attributed to size of the model, where the problem is huge and considerable number of parameters are involved in the prediction algorithm.
-Usually if the number of parameters are mode, it will increase the accuracy of the model.
+Usually if the number of parameters are more, it will increase the accuracy of the model.
 Using an `(N - 1)` degree of polynomial, we can perfectly cover `N` number of points.

 ### *Overfitting* and *Underfitting* continued